felipesere/blog/validations-and-database-constraints.md

 In Rails, you can use validations.
 Among those validation is a so-called ``uniqueness`` validation.
-What is does is perform a ``SELECT`` against your database and make sure that the record you are trying to enter will not collide against a pre-existing one.
+It performs a ``SELECT`` against your database and makes sure that the record you are trying to enter will not collide against a pre-existing one.
 That is a potential race-condition waiting to happen.
-Only reading does from the databse does not guarantee that the next insertion will not hit a unique constraint violation.
+Only reading from the database does not guarantee that the next insertion will not hit a unique constraint violation.
 Splitting the ``check`` phase (in this case the validation) from the actual operation means that there is a window of opportunity where  a seprate ``check`` will not see the soon-to-be-commited record.

 The only way to get around is to do check-and-set in a single, atomic operation.
-In this case, that means actually __writing__ to the database and checking for a violation of the unque constraint.
+In this case, that means actually __writing__ to the database and checking for a violation of the unique constraint.
 If no exception is raised, we know that value was/is correctly unique and we have reserved it.
 The next call to form validation will raise then raise a UniqueConstraintViolation and deny that record.